tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/操作指南/负载均衡监听器/配置 HTTP 监听器_intl_en.md

 You can create an HTTP listener to a CLB instance to forward HTTP requests from the client.
 HTTP is suitable for applications where request contents need to be identified, such as web applications and mobile apps.

 ## Prerequisites
-You need to [create a CLB instance](https://intl.cloud.tencent.com/document/product/214/6149) first.
+You need to create a CLB instance as instructed in [Creating CLB Instances](https://intl.cloud.tencent.com/document/product/214/6149) first.

 ## Directions
 ### Step 1.
 Configure a listener